zephyrproject-rtos/zephyr/doc/collaboration/code/doxygen/files.rst

 .. note::

    Doxygen has special commands for copyrights (@copyright), authors (@author), and other important information.
-Please refer to the `Doxygen documentation`_ for further details.
+Refer to the `Doxygen documentation`_ for further details.

 .. _Doxygen documentation: